bright/new-www/content/blog/bright-junior-developers-are-answering-most-searched-questions.md

 ## Bright junior developers who are going to answer the questions are:

-Meet Jędrzej, Łukasz and Paweł – Junior Fullstack Developers from Bright Inventions.
+Meet Paweł, Jędrzej and Łukasz – Junior Fullstack Developers from Bright Inventions.
 They develop their tech skills using TypeScript, React and Node.js.

 ![junior software developers](/images/bright_inventions_junior_developers.png)